Mercosur: Foz do Iguaçu Declaration

 In December 1985, Brazilian President José Sarney and Argentine President Raúl Alfonsín signed the Iguaçu Declaration, the basis for economic integration of the so-called Southern Cone.
 Both countries had just come out of a dictatorial period and were facing the need to redirect their economies to the outside and globalized world.

 Both countries had contracted a large external debt during the period of the military governments and did not enjoy credit abroad.
 There was a great need for investment in the countries, but no money.
 This common situation made them both realize the mutual need.
 Shortly after the signing of the Iguaçu Declaration in February 1986, Argentina declared its intention of a "preferential association" with Brazil.
 In a private home in Don Torcuato, there was a meeting to discuss the matter.
 The discussion, lasting two days, took place in an atmosphere of exchanging ideas and stating positions regarding the status of the area's economy.

 After a few weeks, Brazil invited Argentina to a similar meeting, in Itaipava, also in a private residence.
 This signaled acceptance of the Argentine initiative and the formation of an agreement, with the objective of promoting the economic development of both countries and integrating them into the world.
 Out of this meeting came the Argentina-Brazil Integration and Economics Cooperation Program or PICE (Programa de Integração e Cooperação Econômica Argentina-Brasil, Programa de Integración y Cooperación Económica Argentina-Brasil).
 Protocol Number 20 of the program proposed the Gaucho as a currency for regional trade.
 For many, the idea of integration in South America seemed more like an abstraction, owing to various unsuccessful experiences in the past.
 However, this was perceived as different.

-The Buenos Aires Act
+Buenos Aires Act

 On 6 July 1990, the President of Brazil, Fernando Collor, and the President of Argentina, Carlos Menem, signed the Buenos Aires Act aimed at total customs integration between the two countries.
 It was decided that all measures for the construction of the customs union should be completed by 31 December 1994.
 To ensure compliance with the deadlines, the Binational Working Group was created, the body whose responsibility was to define methods for creating the common market between the two nations.
 In September, the governments of Paraguay and Uruguay showed a strong interest in the regional integration process, leading to the full perception by the signatories that a more comprehensive treaty was needed.